-A question we are regularly asked at The Cue Shop is “how do I change my pool cue tip?”
-This seems like a daunting process for many of our customers but in reality, with the right tools and a little practice it’s a job that can be easily completed at home.
+A question we are regularly asked at The Cue Shop is “how do I change my pool cue stick tips?”
+This seems like a daunting process for many of our customers, but in reality with the right tools and a little practice it’s a job that can be easily completed at home.
 Other than the Stanley knife and the paper towels, you can find all the tools you need right here at The Cue Shop.

 Now that you have all the gear, it’s time to start changing your tip.
 Follow our step by step guide below and refer to the diagram at the bottom if you are unsure.
 Remember to take extra care not to damage the ferrule or the shaft during this process.
 Good Luck!

 Remove the old tip.
 You can use a Stanley knife or razor blade to cut the tip off, or snap it off as shown in the diagram below.
 Be very careful not to damage the ferrule while doing this.